-On a reciprocating compressor, compressed air can be trapped over the piston when the compressor reaches the cut out pressure and stops.
-If that air cannot escape, significant additional load is created for the start up of the compressor motor when the pressure switch turns the compressor back on and that pressure build up may be enough to prevent the compressor from starting.
+On a reciprocating compressor, compressed air can be trapped over the piston when the compressor reaches the cut-out pressure and stops.
+If that air cannot escape, a significant additional load is created for the start-up of the compressor motor when the pressure switch turns the compressor back on.
+That pressure build-up may be enough to prevent the compressor from starting.

-In the same fashion, compressed air, captured in the cylinder over the piston after the compressor shuts off, would increase the load against which the electric motor would have to work to start.
+Compressed air captured in the cylinder over the piston after the compressor shuts off, increases the load against which the electric motor would have to work to start.
 If the load on the motor increases too much the compressor motor may fail to start completely, or it may pull too many amps, working hard against that additional and unneeded load, and fry a fuse or pop a breaker.

-When the compressor shuts off the typical unloader valve opens and unloads the air that may be trapped over piston to atmosphere, and that motor overload problem is resolved.
+When the compressor shuts off the typical unloader valve opens and unloads the air that may be trapped over the piston into the atmosphere, and that motor overload problem is resolved.

 Unloader Valve Differences

-Unloader valves do not always work, or look, the same way.
+An important thing to note is that unloader valves do not always look or work in the same way.

-Larger, more industrial air compressors, may have an entirely different unloader valve setup, yet, if the compressor is reciprocating, and has pistons, you will find one or more unloaders somewhere in the plumbing on that compressor.
+As previously mentioned, larger more industrial air compressors may have an entirely different unloader valve setup.
+Yet, if the compressor is reciprocating, and has pistons, you will find one or more unloaders somewhere in the plumbing on that air compressor.

 Very small, fractional HP air compressors, may have no visible unloader valve.
 Some of these have a small hole in the line from the pump to the tank that is often under the cover.
 That hole is bleeding air all of the time the compressor is running, and then, when the compressor stops, that hole, the unloader for that compressor, continues to bleed air until all the air over the piston is gone.
 Then the bleeding of air should stop as long as the tank check valve is working!